consoledotdev/home/content/qa/stackhawk-scott-gerlach.md

 [StackHawk](https://www.stackhawk.com) is an application security testing tool built for developers.
-It was featured as an "Interesting Tool" in the Console newsletter on 11 February 2021.
+It was featured as an "Interesting Tool" in the Console newsletter on 11 Feb 2021.
+This interview was conducted on 9 Feb 2021.

 {{< section-subscribe >}}